Mahidharapura Kingdoms: Rise of Mahidharapura: 1080 – 1200s

 Prasat Phimai, the most well-known ancient temple in the Phimai region, completed around the 11th–12th century.

 Prasat Phanom Rung, completed in the 13th century by Mahidharapura's king, Narendraditya.

 After expelling Jayavirahvarman of the Sūryavaṃśa Mahidharapura clan in 1006, Suryavarman I of the Candravaṃśa Shailendra was enthroned as the new king.
 His two sons, Udayadityavarman II (r.
 1050–1066) and Harshavarman III (r.
 1066–1080), succeed him.
 During the reigns of the two brothers, several attempted rebellions occurred, and also faced the invasion of Champa.
-Harshavarman III was not able to battle out and finally lost the throne to an usurper, Jayavarman VI (r.
+Harshavarman III could not hold out and lost the throne to a usurper, Jayavarman VI (r.
 1080–1107), a prince of Sūryavaṃśa Mahidharapura from Vimayapura.
 Jayavarman VI dedicated his reign, characterized by diminishing central authority, to quelling all remnants who remained loyal to the legitimate line of the previous king.
 After his reign, the line split into the Vimayapura seat, which was ruled by his elder brother, Dharanindravarman I (r.
 1107–1113), and the Yaśodharapura seat of his heir, Nripatindravarman (r.
 1088–1113).
 However, Coedes proposes Nripatindravarman was instead an elder brother of Vijayendralakshmi, queen consort of the brothers Jayavarman VI and Dharanindravarman I. He additionally asserts that Jayavarman VI never reigned at Yaśodharapura, and Nripatindravarman was probably a son of Udayadityavarman II and engaged in Jayavarman VI campaign against Harshavarman III.
 During the reign of the brothers, Jayavarman VI and Dharanindravarman I, the seat was actually at Vimayapura.

 In 1113, Hiranyavarman's great-grandson, Suryavarman II (r.
 1113–1150), overthrew Nripatindravarman at Yaśodharapura to the south.
 He then assassinated his great-uncle Dharanindravarman I in the battle, and brought Vimayapura under Yaśodharapura rule by moving the seat to the southern conquered city.
 However, it appears that he spent a significant amount of time in the Mun region.
 During his reign, Dvaravati's Lavo, which had closed dynastic relations with the upper Mun's polities, was directly governed from Yaśodharapura.
-After his reign, a weak rule and feuding period began, and several vassals broke away.
+After his reign came a period of weak rule and feuding, and several dependencies ceased to answer to Yaśodharapura.
 His cousin, Dharanindravarman II (r.
 1150–1160), succeeded him, and probably married Sri Jayarajacudamani, daughter of Harshavarman III of the previous dynasty.
 Nonetheless, Sūryavaṃśa Hiranyavarman never claimed that his dynasty had any link to the King Suryavarman I’s Candravaṃśa nor any other lines of Angkorian kings.